Siraj201/Simon-Says-Game/README.md

 # simon-says-game
-this is game to check memory power.
+this is game to check memory power..